dmitrycello/yaglpp/docs/INSTALLATION.md

 echo Done.
 Press any key to exit... pause >nul
 ```
-Running that file from its directory will create two subfolders with Visual Studio solutions to build the GLFW library.
+Running that file from its directory will create _build32_ and _build64_ subfolders with Visual Studio solutions to build the Win32 and x64 GLFW libraries.
+When the console shows **`Done.
+Press any key to exit...`**, press any key and proceed to next step.

 Hit **`Browse Source...`** and navigate to the directory with the extracted source package, select the **`glfw-3.4`** package folder.
 Create an empty **`build`** folder anywhere on the hard drive.
 Hit **`Browse Build...`**, navigate to and select the created **`build`** folder to set the destination for library files.
 Then hit **`Configure`**: